brandonduran/brandonduran.github.io/_pages/about.md

 Outside of my work, I enjoy baking, running, hiking, and cycling.

+**12/25** We just submitted our work investigating aerosol-ice-cloud interactions in a CAM6 PPE to *Journal of Climate*.
+Check out the [preprint on Authorea](https://www.authorea.com/users/830168/articles/1370847-aerosol-ice-cloud-interactions-in-a-perturbed-parameter-ensemble)!
 **06/25** I presented some preliminary results on the high cloud response to aerosols virtually at the [_2025 CESM Workshop_](https://youtu.be/gJhN4lbjjlY?t=22671).
 Thanks to the organizers for the opportunity!

 **02/25** I presented my recent work on ACI on _Kernel Day_ at the [41st ECS Symposium](https://www.youtube.com/watch?v=CmW1qWBBR9Y&t=2407s).
 Thanks to the organizers for inviting me!